 Many of the chemical properties with distinct links to soil organic matter and the key minerals (e.g., clays and quartz) were discriminated well with mid-IR CUBIST models (Table 3; Figure 3).
-Specifically, the models estimated total C, OC, N, pH, texture, AAE10-Ca, and AAE10-Mg with $R^2 > 0.7$.
+Specifically, the models estimated total C, OC, N, pH, texture, AAE10-Ca, and AAE10-Mg with $R^2 > 0.7$ .
 This suggests that the majority of developed models are useful for applications that require soil proxies in order to manage land resources.
-For example, $CEC{pot.}$ (RMSE = $7.0 \, cmol(+) \, kg^{-1}$), as well as pH (RMSE = 0.3), have high ecological importance for nutrient availability in ecosystems.
-In agriculture, both measures are key factors for soil fertility and nutrient recommendations.
+For example, $CEC{pot.}$ (RMSE = $7.0 \, \mathrm{cmol}(+) \, \mathrm{kg}^{-1}$ ), as well as pH, have high ecological importance for nutrient availability in ecosystems.
+In agriculture, both measures are key factors for fertilization recommendations.

 The accuracy of our estimates for the properties that have direct chemical links, through compound-associated absorptions, were mostly comparable to established continental or country-specific mid-IR SSLs.
-For example, Clairotte et al. (2016) achieved RMSE = $\frac{2 \text{ g kg}^{-1}}{1 \text{ grade}}$ for OC using mid-IR and the spectrum-based learner for local predictions, while Sila et al. (2016) reported RMSE = $\frac{4 \text{ g kg}^{-1}}{1 \text{ grade}}$.
-The accuracy of our general OC estimates was lower (RMSE = $\frac{9.3 \text{ g kg}^{-1}}{1 \text{ grade}}$; RPIQ = 3.4), which we explain by the relatively large range of measured values and variable mineralogy (Stenberg and Rossel (2010)).
-We found that total C had more CUBIST rules per committee than OC (Table 3), indicating total C, which also included inorganic C (mostly CaCO3), leverages more chemical constituents and latent absorptions for its estimation.
-In spite of lower parsimony, slightly more accurate estimates of total C were achieved (RMSE = 8.4 g kg^{-1} ; RPIO = 4.3).
+For example, Clairotte et al. (2016) achieved RMSE = 0.2% for OC using mid-IR and the spectrum-based learner for local predictions, while Sila et al. (2016) reported RMSE = 0.4%.
+The accuracy of our general OC estimates was lower (RMSE = 1.2%), which we explain by the relatively large range of measured values and variable mineralogy (Stenberg and Rossel (2010)).
+We found that total C had more CUBIST rules per committee than OC (Table 3), indicating total C leverages more chemical constituents and latent absorptions for its estimation.
+Further, for total C, which also included inorganic C (mostly $CaCO_3$ ), we had about four times more training data than OC and a higher soil diversity (1079 vs. 472 BDM sites).
+These differences might in addition explain why we yielded higher accuracy for total C (RMSE = 0.84%).